cusyio/Python4DataScience/docs/productive/dvc/index.rst

 Installation
 ------------

-Finally, external dependencies can also be specified with Pipenv.
+Finally, external dependencies can also be specified with :term:`uv`.

 .. note::
    You have to explicitly state the extras.
 This can be ``[ssh]``, ``[s3]``,